freedev/solrcloud-zookeeper-kubernetes/README.md

 ### Minikube quick start

-Execute `minikube start` to create and configure a virtual machine that runs a single-node Kubernetes cluster.
+Execute this to create and configure a virtual machine that runs a single-node Kubernetes cluster.

-    minikube start
+    minikube start --extra-config=apiserver.ServiceNodePortRange=1-50000

 This command also configures your kubectl installation to communicate with this cluster.